somaproject/acqboard/docs/signalchain/signalchain.rst

    :autoconvert:
    :latexwidth: 5in

-   Frequency response of FIR filter.
+   Frequency response of FIR filter, both ideal (float-point) response and the filtering performance when coefficients are quantized to 22 bits.

 Downsampling